 Audit-related fees consist of fees billed for assurance and related services that are reasonably related to performance of the audit or review of our year-end financial statements and are not reported under "Audit Fees."
-There were no audit-related fees billed by PricewaterhouseCoopers LLP for the year ended December 31, 2023.
-There were no audit-related fees billed by Armanino LLP for the year ended December 31, 2022.
+There were no audit-related fees billed by PricewaterhouseCoopers LLP for the years ended December 31, 2024 and 2023.